-The Student Recreation Center - South is located southeast of Houck Stadium.
-In this 25,000 square foot facility, patrons are provided with a large array of cardio equipment that includes treadmills, steppers, bikes, and elliptical trainers, and an array of selectorized weight equipment.
+The SRC - South is located southeast of Houck Stadium (926 Bellevue).
+In this 22,000 square foot facility, we provide patrons with a large array of cardio equipment that includes treadmills, steppers, bikes, elliptical trainers and selected weight equipment.
+Additionally, the Student Aquatic Center (located just behind the SRC - North) showcases a six-lane, 25-yard lap pool, a leisure pool featuring a bouldering wall, zip-line, rope swing and a 12-person whirlpool spa.